Skip to Content

 vous allâtes

-The following is a list of irregular verbs in the passé simple.
-We’ve highligted the third-person singular (il/elle) and third-person plural (ils/elles) forms as they appear frequently in literature.
+The following table lists common irregular verbs in the passé simple.
+The third-person singular (il/elle) and plural (ils/elles) forms are highlighted, as these appear most frequently in literature.

 acquérirto acquire, getil acquitils acquirent